yuntongzhang/vulnfix/doc/AE.md

 the redzone by ASAN and access some other valid buffer (but not the intended one), ASAN does not flag it as error.
 As such, although being rare, if such an input is generated, its snapshot can be wrongly classified, causing VulnFix to fail.
 Re-running VulnFix can likely avoid such issue.

-### Patch generation with ghost variables

-To convert ghost variables in patch invariant to concrete program constructs when generating a patch, the current implementation relies on memory allocators that gives the information about buffer size and buffer base.
-In principle, any such allocator would work.
-For convenience, we use the ASAN allocator, which is already used for detecting the bug.
-During patch generation, ghost variables are replaced with calls to `generic_buffer_size` and `generic_buffer_base`, which are implemented to obtain these information from the ASAN allocator.

-Other techniques, such as additionally storing the allocation size and base in the program, would also be possible.